joeumn/etsy-gen/README.md

 ---

-## 📄 License
+## ðŸ“„ License

 **Private & Proprietary**

-© 2025 FoundersForge.
+Â© 2025 FoundersForge.
 All rights reserved.

 This software is private and confidential.
 Unauthorized copying, distribution, or use is strictly prohibited.

 ---

-## 🏆 Credits
+## ðŸ† Credits

 **Built by**:
 - Senior Full-Stack Engineer